Medical Diagnostic Radiographer

 A Visitor Visa is a great way to experience everything New Zealand has to offer.
 You are permitted to meet with prospective employers but you are not permitted to work until you have been granted a work visa.

 Want to know more about the lists?
 See how they’re reviewed and updated.

 Note 1: Qualifications listed (unless an exception is stated) are New Zealand awarded qualifications on the New Zealand Qualifications Framework (NZQF).
 Overseas qualifications must be comparable to the standard of the New Zealand qualification listed.
 Overseas qualifications therefore require an International Qualification Assessment (IQA) from the New Zealand Qualifications Authority stating the comparable NZQF qualification.

 Note 2: Where post-qualification work experience is included as a requirement it applies to all qualifications listed for the occupation (unless otherwise indicated).

 Note 3: Where a Washington Accord accredited undergraduate engineering degree is a requirement, the engineering degree has to be awarded from or after the date the country became a signatory, and must be on the list of accredited programmes of the signatory country.
-To determine if an engineering degree awarded is Washington Accord accredited, please refer to the links from the International Engineering Alliance website.
+To determine if an engineering degree awarded is Washington Accord accredited, please refer to the International Engineering Alliance website.

 Where a Sydney Accord accredited undergraduate engineering degree is a requirement, the engineering technology degree has to be awarded from or after the date the country became a signatory, and must be on the list of accredited programmes of the signatory country.
-To determine if an engineering technology degree awarded is Sydney Accord accredited, please refer to the links from the International Engineering Alliance website.
+To determine if an engineering technology degree awarded is Sydney Accord accredited, please refer to the International Engineering Alliance website.